Franjo Vladić

 Franjo Vladić (19 October 1950 – 18 June 2024) was a Bosnian professional footballer who played as a midfielder.
 He also briefly worked as a football manager.

 Club career

 Vladić began his club career with the then-largest regional side in Herzegovina, Velež Mostar, where he played for a decade and excelled in midfield.
-Vladić played in over 300 league games for Velež and scored over 70 goals and is remembered for being the part of the Velež three known as the "Mostar BMV" (Bajević, Marić and Vladić) during the 1960s, 70s and 80s.
-In the summer of 1979 he was proposed by the then player of AEK Athens Bajević to the people of club and they proceeded to acquire him.
+He played in over 300 league games for Velež and scored over 70 goals and is remembered for being the part of the Velež three known as the "Mostar BMV" (Bajević, Marić and Vladić) during the 1960s, 70s and 80s.

+On 28 June 1979 Vladić signed for AEK Athens, where he was reunited with his former teammate at Velež, Dušan Bajević.
 With AEK, he played only 21 times without being able to convince with his performance.
 In the summer of 1981, he returned to Velež, where he ended his football career after four years.

 International career

 Vladić made his debut for Yugoslavia in an October 1972 friendly match away against England and made 26 appearances and scored 3 goals at the international level, competing in the 1974 FIFA World Cup and the UEFA Euro 1976.
 His final international was a February 1977 friendly match against Mexico.